BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 Here we only need to focus on proving the correctness of positive output constraint checking, i.e. that under a certain condition, a signal will be high.
 The proof for the negative output constraint checking is analagous.

-In fact, with our formulation of relational properties later on, we don't even need to deal with guards, but our proof of correctness will deal with the general case.
+With our formulation of relational properties later on, we don't even need to deal with guards, but our proof of correctness will deal with the general case since guards can help with environmental constraints (discussed later).

 === Symbolic Simulation Invariant
-Consider some residual $H[X, C]$ (the `highexpr` in a symbolic simulation evaluation sequence) in a signal $s(C, T)$ at a fixed time step.
+Consider some residual $H_s [X, C]$ in a signal $s(C, T)$ at a fixed time step.
 We always have the fact that

-$ H[X, C] and R[X, C, T] -> s(C, T) $
+$ H_s [X, C] and R[X, C, T] -> s(C, T) $

 (For all $X, C, T$)